-A famed Russian daredevil is killed in a base-jumping accident
+A famed Russian daredevil is killed in a BASE-jumping accident

-(CNN)A Russian daredevil who fearlessly leaped off the world's highest peaks and swirled through the winds on top of the world died during a base-jumping accident in the Himalayas over the weekend.
+(CNN)A Russian daredevil who fearlessly leaped off the world's highest peaks and swirled through the winds on top of the world died during a BASE-jumping accident in the Himalayas over the weekend.

 Valery Rozov's death was announced by his sponsor Red Bull.

-The acclaimed and legendary base jumper was killed in eastern Nepal during an expedition on the 22,349 foot-high Mount Ama Dablam, located in the Himalayas, the company said.
+The acclaimed and legendary BASE jumper was killed in eastern Nepal during an expedition on the 22,349 foot-high Mount Ama Dablam, located in the Himalayas, the company said.

 Mingma Gelu Sherpa -- who works with Seven Summits Club, the group that organized the expedition -- said the accident happened Saturday.